 It is estimated that more than 12,000 people died because of the siege in Sarajevo.
 Where mortar shells killed people the ground was filled with red resin where people lost their lives.
 These so-called Sarajevo roses are still visible if you pay attention.

-Despite the traces that are left from the civil war it is now one of the safest cities in Europe and a symbol of hope and reconciliation.
+Despite the traces that are left from the war it is now one of the safest cities in Europe and a symbol of hope and reconciliation.
 The city might have gone through difficult times, but the current developments have shown that its even harder to crush Sarajevo’s multicultural spirit.

 The best things to do in Sarajevo